[ Printer Friendly Version ] [ Report Abuse ]

 I only hope it works so that she will eventually begin to forgive me.
 It would be even better if she just so happened to write back.

 If they were nice words written back anyway.
 If she yells at me in letter format then I really don’t know how I will ever make her see the truth.
 And if she doesn’t reply at all… well, that’s all I can really expect at the moment.
-Maybe if I keep writing letters… once a week though so as not to “crowd” her… Maybe one day she’ll finally answer…
+Maybe if I keep writing letters… once a week though so I don’t overwhelm her… maybe one day she’ll actually answer…

 “What?”
 I suddenly asked, looking up to see Regan and Shane sitting in front of me, looking confused.